Teach close reading skills, ekphrastic poetry, and humanity with Picasso’s Guernica

 Guernica, the most ancient town of the Basques and the centre of their cultural tradition, was completely destroyed yesterday afternoon by insurgent air raiders.… The object of the bombardment was seemingly the demoralization of the civil population and the destruction of the cradle of the Basque race.
 Every fact bears out this appreciation, beginning with the day when the deed was done.
 Monday was the customary market day in Guernica for the country round.
 At 4:30 pm, when the market was full and peasants were still coming in, the church bell rang the alarm for approaching aeroplanes…The tactics of the bombers, which may be of interest to students of the new military science, were as follows: First, small parties of aeroplanes threw heavy bombs and hand grenades all over the town, choosing area after area in orderly fashion.
 Next came fighting machines which swooped low to machine-gun those who ran in panic from dugouts, some of which had already been penetrated by 1,000 lb bombs, which make a hole 25ft. deep.
 Many of these people were killed as they ran.
 A large herd of sheep being brought in to the market was also wiped out.
 The object of this move was apparently to drive the population under ground again, for next as many as 12 bombers appeared at a time dropping heavy and incendiary bombs upon the ruins.
 The rhythm of this bombing of an open town was, therefore, a logical one: first, hand grenades and heavy bombs to stampede the population, then machine-gunning to drive them below, next heavy and incendiary bombs to wreck the houses and burn them on top of their victims.
 The only counter-measures the Basques could employ, for they do not possess sufficient aeroplanes to face the insurgent fleet, were those provided by the heroism of the Basque clergy.
 These blessed and prayed for the kneeling crowds—Socialists, Anarchists, and Communists, as well as the declared faithful – in the crumbling dugouts.

 —George Steer’s eyewitness account of the bombing of Guernica inspired Picasso to record the atrocity in his mural Guernica.
 You can access the full text at this site without paying a subscription fee.
+Steer biographer, Nicholas Rankin, reads the account with video footage of the bombing.

 Look at Picasso’s Guernica.
 Before reading the excerpt above, tell students the title and ask what is going on in this picture?
 There are a lot of imagery here to unpack and the cubist approach may initially be a little disorienting.
 See how much students can decipher through a discussion.
 Encourage students to identify the evidence that supports their reasoning.
 Students should likewise be encouraged to share wonderings and voice confusions.
 As the conversation slows, explain you are going to read an eyewitness news account that inspired this painting.
 After reading the excerpt ask how does this new insight change your understanding of the painting?